Winter Session of Parliament scrapped due to coronavirus pandemic | NewsBytes

 -

-Joshi then added that managing the spread in the winter months is crucial.
-There's enough evidence to suggest that the deadly virus infects more people when the temperatures dip.
+Joshi then added that managing the spread of the virus in winter months is crucial.

 He also drew attention to the rise in cases in Delhi, where the Parliament is based.